 How Do I Prevent Discontinuation Syndrome?

-Most people who experience this syndrome do so because they either abruptly stop taking their medication, or try to remove themselves off of it much too quickly, and in many cases, not under the guidance of their prescribing physician.
+Most people who experience this syndrome do so because they either abruptly stop taking their medication, or try to remove themselves off of it much too quickly.
+In some cases, a person may try and discontinue their medication without consulting their prescribing physician.
 One should never stop taking any medication prescribed by a doctor until one has talked to their doctor about stopping.

 Published on PsychCentral.com.
 All rights reserved.